ttungl/HeteroArchGen4M2S/README.md

 ##Claims:

-We would like to thank the open source multi2sim community.
+I would like to thank the open source multi2sim community.
 This work is inspired by [M2StoMcPAT](http://www.ece.umd.edu/~cserafy1/index.htm) in Matlab, but implemented completely in Python.

 		Tung Thanh Le